suryadip2008/SE-Scripts/README.md

    -  Automatically retrieves news headlines from a news.json file hosted on GitHub which is updated daily.

 2. **Display Daily News In Dialogue:**
-   - Shows a random, unread news headline in a dialog box when you open Snapchat..
+   - Shows a random, unread news headline in a dialog box when you open Snapchat.

 3. **Font Size:**
-   -Allows you to customize the font size of the news headline in the dialog using a slider in the script's settings..
+   - Allows you to customize the font size of the news headline in the dialog using a slider in the script's settings.

 4. **Font Color:**
    - Lets you set a custom hex color code for the headline text, giving you more control over the dialog's appearance.